UIA World Congress

 Limbo Museum

 The Limbo Museum, in Accra (Ghana), is driven by the Limbo Accra studio, founded by Dominique Petit-Frère and Emil Grip.
-They are focused on "unlocking the potential of unfinished buildings in West Africa and beyond," experimenting with the repair and transformation of abandoned buildings.
+They are focused on "unlocking the potential of unfinished buildings in West Africa and beyond," experimenting with the repair and transformation of buildings that were left abandoned.
 The Limbo Museum is located within the skeleton of a brutalist building and has been operating since October 31, 2025, as a creative laboratory for architects, artists, and designers.
-"We adopt an intuitive and future-ready approach to experience, material, and space," explain Dominique Petit-Frère and Emil Grip.
+"We adopt an intuitive and future-ready approach in relation to experience, material, and space," explain Dominique Petit-Frère and Emil Grip.

 London Sky Bubble